firoorg/firominer/README.md

 ### Why is a GTX 1080 slower than a GTX 1070?

-Because of the GDDR5X memory, which can't be fully utilized for ETH mining (yet).
+Because of the GDDR5X memory, which can't be fully utilized for FIRO mining (yet).

 ### Are AMD cards also affected by slowdowns with increasing DAG size?

 Only GCN 1.0 GPUs (78x0, 79x0, 270, 280), but in a different way.
 You'll see that on each new epoch (30K blocks), the hashrate will go down a little bit.

-### Can I still mine ETH with my 2GB GPU?
+### Can I still mine FIRO with my 2GB GPU?

-Not really, your VRAM must be above the DAG size (Currently about 2.15 GB.) to get best performance.
+Not really, your VRAM must be above the DAG size (Currently about 4 GB.) to get best performance.
 Without it severe hash loss will occur.

 ### What are the optimal launch parameters?